Veykril/tlborm/src/macros/minutiae/scoping.md

 # fn main() {}
 ```

-Finally, note that these scoping behaviours apply to *functions* as well, with the exception of
+Finally, note that these scoping behaviors apply to *functions* as well, with the exception of
 `#[macro_use]` (which isn't applicable):

 ```rust